lsst-dm/prompt_processing/doc/playbook.rst

 To build the base container:

 * If there are changes to the container, push them to a branch, then open a PR.
-  The container should be built automatically.
+  This will build the container automatically.
-* If there are no changes (typically because you want to use an updated Science Pipelines container), go to the repository's `Actions tab <https://github.com/lsst-dm/prompt_processing/actions/workflows/build-base.yml>`_ and select "Run workflow".
+* If there are no changes (typically because you want to use an updated Science Pipelines container), go to the repository's `Actions tab <https://github.com/lsst-dm/prompt_processing/actions/workflows/build-base.yml>`_ and select "**Run workflow**".
+From the dropdown menu, select:

-  From the dropdown, select the branch whose container definition will be used, and the label of the Science Pipelines container.
+  #.
+The branch whose container definition will be used
+  #.
+The label of the Science Pipelines container.
+  #.
+If using a quick-stack build, the Science Pipelines Container should be set to `ghcr.io/lsst/quick-stack <https://ghcr.io/lsst/quick-stack>`_.

-* New containers built from ``main`` are tagged with the corresponding Science Pipelines release (plus ``w_latest`` or ``d_latest`` if the release was requested by that name).
+  New containers built from ``main`` are tagged with the corresponding Science Pipelines release (plus ``w_latest`` or ``d_latest`` if the release was requested by that name).
   For automatic ``main`` builds, or if the corresponding box in the manual build is checked, the new container also has the ``latest`` label.
   Containers built from a branch use the same scheme, but prefixed by the ticket number or, for user branches, the branch topic.